 - It is clear in the story that the Cinderlad gets the magic horses by being brave in the face of the earthquake-like experiences that scare off his brothers, yet he claims that he wasn’t bothered by anything.
 Is he being brave and modest when he makes this claim, or just fooling his brothers so he can get the rest of the horses?
 Debate the question.

 - In fact, it could be said that Cinderlad is not a very honest young man.
 He lies about his experiences in the field, hides the magical horses, sneaks off to climb the glass hill, and pretends to have no information about the knights clad in precious metals.
-Write, discuss, or debate the ethics of his behavior.
+Write about, discuss, or debate the ethics of his behavior.

 - Finally, a writing prompt on a character topic: was the princess brave to sit calmly on the slippery hill in a chair?